Addiction | 6 min read

 After that, you may want to talk to trusted friends and family, let them know what’s going on, and ask for additional support and understanding when and how they can give it.
 Having a strong support network makes a recovery a lot easier.

-Both drugs can have relatively serious withdrawal symptoms, so it’s important to have people keep an eye on you while you’re detoxing.
-In addition, staying hydrated and getting plenty of food is critical during detox.
+Both drugs can have relatively severe withdrawal symptoms, so it’s essential to have people keep an eye on you while you’re detoxing.
+Additionally, staying hydrated and consuming a balanced diet are crucial during detoxification.

-If you don’t think you can handle detoxing at home or think that a medically assisted detox might be helpful, you should consider reaching out to an addiction treatment center for more help.
+If you don’t think you can handle detoxing at home or believe that a medically assisted detox might be helpful, you should consider reaching out to an addiction treatment center for more help.

 Addiction treatment centers may also be more helpful if you’ve already been diagnosed with a mental illness.
 Additionally, treating addiction and mental illness together can be challenging and requires expertise and compassion from your medical providers.